 SUMMER SEMESTER

-PHTH 600 Clinical Experience I (4.5 cr hrs) This nine-week full-time clinical experience during summer semester following completion of Year 1 allows the student to apply didactic knowledge, foundational professional clinic skills, clinical reasoning, as well as incorporate and refine cognitive, affective, and psychomotor skills in a clinical setting.
-Comprehensive examination, evaluation, and intervention will be used to manage the physical therapy patient.
-By the end of the clinical experience, students are expected to demonstrate advanced beginner to intermediate performance levels on the Physical Therapist Clinical Performance Instrument Web (PT CPI).
-CR/NC grading only.
+PHTH 600 Clinical Experience I (2.5 cr hrs) This five-week full-time clinical experience (FTCE) during the second half of summer semester following completion of Year 1 and part of summer semester didactic knowledge is the first of four FTCE courses.
+Emphasis is on foundational professional and clinical skills, clinical reasoning, and the development of cognitive, affective, and psychomotor skills in a clinical setting.
+Examination, evaluation, and intervention will be used to manage the physical therapy patient.
+By the end of the clinical experience, students are expected to demonstrate beginning performance to advanced beginner levels on the Physical Therapist Clinical Performance Instrument (PT CPI).
+CR/NC grading only

 FALL SEMESTER

-PHTH 625 Cardiopulmonary Movement System (3.5 cr hrs) Clinical assessment and management of patients with movement-related cardiovascular and/or pulmonary conditions.
-A focus on the development of advanced knowledge and application of skill during patient/client screening, examination, evaluation, outcome measures appropriate for this population, development of a comprehensive plan of care, and clinical decision making using the best evidence for application of treatment procedures across the continuum of care.
+PHTH 625 Cardiopulmonary Physical Therapy (4.5 cr hrs) Clinical assessment and management of patients with movement-related cardiovascular and/or pulmonary conditions.
+A focus on the development of advanced knowledge and application of skill during patient/ client screening, examination, evaluation, outcome measures appropriate for this population, development of a comprehensive plan of care, and clinical decision making using the best evidence for application of treatment procedures across the continuum of care.
 EKG interpretation, understanding impact of stress testing, heart and lung auscultation, pulmonary function testing, principles of cardiac rehabilitation, lines and lead management, respiratory airway clearance techniques/chest physical therapy will be integrated during lab activities.
 Treatment techniques will include patient education including nutrition, administration and dosing of therapeutic exercise and conditioning, breathing techniques, airway clearance, percussion and postural drainage, medical and surgical management, and the potential for recovery for selected acute and chronic conditions across the lifespan.
 Interpretation of laboratory tests, imaging, and pharmacology will prepare students to safely work with high acuity patients.
-Nutrition education within the physical therapist’s scope of practice will help to promote a healthy lifestyle for those living with cardiac and pulmonary disease.
-Case studies, simulated standardized patients, and high-fidelity manikin simulation in a multidisciplinary approach will provide students with real-world exposure to acute and critical care scenarios.
+Nutrition education within the physical therapist’s scope of practice will help to promote healthy lifestyle for those living with cardiac and pulmonary disease.
+Case-based discussion, psychomotor practice, and high-fidelity manikin simulation in a multidisciplinary approach will provide students with real-world exposure to acute and critical care scenarios.
 Students will conduct a search of the literature and apply evidence to facilitate application of current relevant clinical knowledge to clinical cases.
-(2 hr lect/3 hr lab)
+(3 hr lect/3 hr lab)

 SPRING SEMESTER

-PHTH 602 Foundations of Clinical Practice III (3.5 cr hrs) Continuation of PHTH 500 and PHTH 501 with further application of physical therapy examination, evaluation, and treatment skills commonly used in clinical practice.
-Advanced theories and principles will be presented related to pain science, treatment of chronic pain, tissue healing, electrophysiological modalities and electro-neuromuscular stimulation for motor performance, nerve function, pain management and tissue repair.
-Critical appraisal of current evidence examines the physical and physiological effects of these modalities, with emphasis on pain, inflammation, tissue healing, and muscle reeducation.
-Clinical decision-making emphasizes the appropriate selection of physical agents and treatment parameters based on patient indications and contraindications/precautions with focus on desired treatment effects.
-Laboratory sessions develop skills for the safe and effective clinical application of physical agents and therapeutic modalities.
-A combination of lecture, laboratory, small group, case-based learning, and standardized patients (SP) will enhance student learning.
-Formative assessment experiences with standardized patient encounters, and reflections will further assist integration and application of concepts presented in the course.
-(2 hr lect/3 hr lab)
+PHTH 602 Foundations of Clinical Practice III (2 cr hrs) This course is the last in the Foundations of Clinical Practice course series with further application of physical therapy examination, evaluation, and treatment skills commonly used in clinical practice.
+Application of theories and principles related to pain science, treatment of chronic pain, tissue healing, biophysical agents for motor performance, nerve function, pain management and tissue repair will be presented.
+Critical appraisal of current evidence examines the physical and physiological effects of these biophysical agents, with emphasis on pain, inflammation, tissue healing, and muscle reeducation.
+Clinical decision making emphasizes the appropriate selection of biophysical agents and treatment parameters based on patient indications and contraindications/precautions with focus on desired treatment effects.
+Laboratory sessions will develop skills for the safe and effective clinical application of physical and therapeutic agents.
+A combination of lecture, laboratory, small group discussion, and case-based learning will enhance student learning.
+(1 hr lect/2 hr lab)

-PHTH 621 Musculoskeletal Movement System II (5 cr hrs) Continuation of PHTH 620 with focus on movement system impairments involving the spine, TMJ, core, and pelvic girdle.
+PHTH 621 Musculoskeletal Physical Therapy II (5 cr hrs) Continuation of PHTH 620 with focus on movement system impairments involving the spine, TMJ, and pelvic girdle.
 Analysis of musculoskeletal movement system impairments in body structure/function, activity limitations, and participation restrictions.
-Emphasis on physical assessment, interpretation/evaluating of examination findings including outcome measures, application of therapeutic intervention methods such as joint mobilization/manipulation, soft tissue mobilization, therapeutic exercise, with focus on clinical decision making, and establishment of the physical therapy plan of care.
-Students will conduct a search of the literature and apply evidence to facilitate application of current relevant clinical knowledge to clinical cases.
-Selected lectures by medical practitioners will enhance student knowledge of imaging and medical surgical management of orthopedic conditions.
+Emphasis on physical assessment, interpretation/ evaluating of examination findings including outcome measures, application of therapeutic intervention methods such as joint mobilization/manipulation, soft tissue mobilization, therapeutic exercise, with focus on clinical decision making, and establishment of the physical therapy plan of care.
+Students will examine the literature and apply evidence to facilitate the application of current relevant clinical knowledge to clinical cases.
+Selected lectures will enhance student knowledge of imaging and medical-surgical management of orthopedic conditions.
 (3 hr lect/4 hr lab)

-PHTH 626 Management of Select Populations I (2 cr hrs) Clinical assessment and evaluation of patients with integumentary and lymphatic pathology sets the stage for this course.
+PHTH 626 Management of Select Populations I (3 cr hrs) Clinical assessment and evaluation of patients with integumentary pathology sets the stage for this course.
 Normal tissue anatomy, wound healing, nutrition, vascularization, and factors that adversely affect healing are discussed as a foundation for wound management.
-Examination, evaluation, diagnosis, prognosis, interventions and outcomes for persons with various types of wounds will be covered using video demonstration and clinical cases.
+Examination, evaluation, diagnosis, prognosis, interventions, and outcomes for persons with various types of wounds will be covered using video demonstration and clinical cases.
 Specific integumentary disorders are discussed including arterial and venous insufficiency ulcers, pressure ulcers, neuropathic ulcers, lymphedema, and burns.
 Application of specific tests and measures, their reliability and validity, and efficacy of and skill development for treatment interventions such as pulsed lavage, sharp debridement, wound vac application will be covered.
-Lymphatic circulation and stages of lymphedema will be addressed in preparation for the second in the series addressing treatment of the lymphatic system.
-A focus on the development of advanced knowledge and application of skill during patient/client examinations, evaluation, development of a comprehensive plan of care, and clinical-decision making using the best evidence for application of treatment procedures in the treatment of the integumentary system.
-(1 hr lect/2 hr lab)
+A focus on the development of advanced knowledge and application of skill during patient/client examinations, evaluation, development of a comprehensive plan of care, and clinical decision making using the best evidence for application of treatment procedures in the treatment of the integumentary system.
+(2 hr lect/2 hr lab)

-PHTH 650 Clinical Competence in Patient Management II (1 cr hr) Simulated standardized patient encounters will be utilized to assess students’ ability to formulate a plan of care based on the patient/client management model.
-Students’ knowledge, clinical reasoning, and clinical practice skills will be assessed utilizing a simulated standardized patient emphasizing the first two years of coursework.
+PHTH 651 Competence in Clinical Practice II (1 cr hr) Simulated patient encounters will be utilized to assess students’ ability to formulate a plan of care based on the patient/client management model.
+Students’ knowledge, clinical reasoning, and clinical practice skills will be assessed emphasizing the first two years of coursework.
 The student must pass this exam to enroll in PHTH 700 Clinical Experience II.
-(2 hr lab)
+(CR/NC) (2 hr lab)

 Year 3